Halloween Special: Scary Online Interview Stories

 Online Interview - Tip 1: Don't look like Bob, the scary camp counselor.

-1. Lighting is crucial: have the light directly across from your face, not too close, but it should be enough that it illuminates your face evenly, not from below or above, or on either side.
-The best light is direct natural daylight, so sitting across from a window is ideal; however, a ring light or another similar light can be used to light your face evenly.
-Also, make sure the lighting overall is not dim, and you are in a well-lit space.
-Before the interview, try a few places in your home where the light may be best.
+Lighting is crucial: have the light directly across from your face, not too close, but it should be enough to illuminate your face evenly, not from below or above, or on either side.
+The best light is direct natural daylight, so sitting across from a window is ideal; however, a ring or similar light can light your face evenly.
+Also, ensure the lighting is not dim and you are in a well-lit space.
+Before the interview, try a few places where the light may be best in your home.

-2. Camera positioning: First of all, don't use your phone or iPad.
+Camera positioning: First, don't use your phone or iPad.
 Use your computer or laptop and position the camera at eye level.
-Ideally, put it on a stand or, if you don't have a laptop stand a few thick books, so the camera is at the correct level.
-Do your best to simulate how it would look if you were sitting across from someone at a restaurant or coffee shop.
+Ideally, put it on a stand or, if you don't have a computer stand, a few thick books, so the camera is at the correct level.
+Do your best to simulate how it would look if you sat across from someone at a restaurant or coffee shop.
 You don't look down on them, and you don't look up at them.
 Keep your laptop or computer at an even level.
-Test it out with your family member or friend well before the interview so ensure it looks right and ask them for feedback.
+Please test it out with your family member or friend well before the interview, so that it looks right, and ask them for feedback.

 Werewolves and Vampires lurking in the house:

 Pets.
-Many of us have pets in our homes these days, and it's great to have these little (and sometimes big) companions in our lives, particularly during the pandemic, when things can get a little lonely in isolation.
-Pets are great to have around but not in our formal interviews.
+Many of us have pets in our homes these days, and it's great to have these little (and sometimes big) companions in our lives, particularly during the pandemic, when isolation can get lonely.
+Pets are great to have around, but not in our formal interviews.

 Online interview - Tip 2: Keep the scary animals from interrupting the interviews.

-1. If you suspect that your dog may start barking or your cat may jump up on your desk or lap for a nap in the middle of your interview, keep them out of the room.
+If you suspect your dog may start barking or your cat may jump up on your desk or lap for a nap during your interview, keep them out of the room.
 If possible, ask your spouse or significant other to keep an eye on your pets or take the dog out for a walk during your interview.
-There is nothing worse than a dog barking loudly in the middle of your interview because someone may have come to your door.
-Yes, of course, we need to be tolerant given the fact we are interviewing from home, so if you have no other means of 100% silencing your pet, at the very least, let the Interviewer know you have a pet in the house.
+Nothing is worse than a dog barking loudly during your interview because someone may have come to your door.
+Yes, of course, we need to be tolerant given that we are interviewing from home, so if you have no other means of 100% silencing your pet, at the very least, let the Interviewer know you have a pet in the house.

 Hoarders Buried Alive:

-One of the most disturbing shows on TV is hoarders, particularly Season 8, Buried Alive.
-It's basically about people who have buried themselves in personal items and cannot bear to get rid of anything regardless of its actual value.
-I can't watch any episode for more than a few minutes, making me feel anxious myself.
-You may be asking yourself; how does this remotely relate to online interviews?
+One of the most disturbing shows on TV is Hoarders, particularly Season 8, Buried Alive.
+It's basically about people who have buried themselves in personal items and cannot bear to get rid of anything, regardless of its value.
+I can't watch any episode for over a few minutes, making me anxious.
+You may ask yourself, How does this relate to online interviews?
 Well, I was getting to that.
 How much do you consider your background when doing a video interview?

-Perhaps a lovely organized bookshelf, plants, something minimalistic and relatively neutral.
-I am not a big fan of a virtual background because, well, it looks fake, and as an interviewer, I would like to understand the environment you would be working in, mainly if the job offered is remote or partially work from home.
+Perhaps a lovely, organized bookshelf, plants, something minimalistic and relatively neutral.
+I am not a big fan of a virtual background because it looks fake, and as an interviewer, I would like to understand the environment you would be working in, mainly if the job offered is remote or partially work from home.